 Poo Museum in England – level 3

-In order to place the poo in the resin, it has to be completely desiccated.
-That takes around an hour for insect poo and a couple of weeks for a lion’s.
-The team designed and built a special machine just for the job.
-Once placed in the resin, it's then put in a specially designed vacuum chamber, built just for poo encapsulation.
+In order to take the poo in the resin, it has to be completely desiccated, which is a process that takes around an hour for insect poo and a couple of weeks for a lion’s.
+The team even designed and built a special machine just for this job.

 How to improve your English with News in Levels: